pmolodo/pmSoftIK/README.rst

+This is a test implementation in maya of the soft IK explained by Andy Nicholas, in http://www.xsi-blog.com/?p=108.
+It is implemented as a maya constraint, created by a maya python plugin.
+It's intended is is to set things up so that the ik handle constrained to the animation control...

 This code is totally unsupported and provided as is.
 It wasn't even really intended for public consumption - it was a small test I made on my own that I hosted on github as an easy way to coordinate work at home and at school.